 Creamy loaded baked potato soup with scallion

-It doesn’t really matter what the thermometer reads.
+It doesn’t really matter what the thermometer or calendar reads.
 Homemade soup is a great option any time of the year.
 But it has to be awesome.
 Otherwise, what’s the point?
 And boy, do I have a terrific recipe to share with you today.

 You might also enjoy: